wildtechgarden/server-alpine-linux-docs4web/src/_index.md

 title: Alpine Linux as a server
 tags: ["alpine","linux","self-host","sysadmin-devops","raspberry-pi"]
 series: ["alpine-linux-local-server","docs4web"]
-summary: "Daniel's documentation for using [Alpine Linux](https://alpinelinux.org) for local servers on x86-64 and Raspberry Pi family."
+summary: "Wild Tech Garden's documentation for using [Alpine Linux](https://alpinelinux.org) for local servers on x86-64 and Raspberry Pi family."
-description: "Daniel's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family."
+description: "Wild Tech Garden's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family."
 cascade:
 - _target:
       kind: page